mbezuidenhout/woocommerce-bookings-extensions/README.txt

 = 1.6.6 =
 Fixes issue where pages will not load if WooCommerce is not activated.
 All users shoud upgrade to this version.

+= 1.6.8 =
+Added field to admin booking details for guest name

 == Frequently Asked Questions ==